-Organic Xtra is a Certified Input for Organic Production by the Biological Farmers of Australia (BFA).
+Organic Xtra is a Certified Input for Organic Production.
 This means that Organic Xtra can be used as a fertiliser on a farm producing certified fruit and vegetables.
-The BFA test Organic Xtra every two years for chemical residues, pesticides and heavy metals.
+Organic Xtra every two years for chemical residues, pesticides and heavy metals.
 If any traces were found, certification would be withdrawn.
 Additionally, we test every batch of composted manure for heavy metals.

 Terra Firma has two versions of Organic Life.
 One is certified, with good levels of additives, while the other is boosted with chemical fertilisers to reduce the cost.
 99% of Organic Life you will see will be the “organic based” version.
 We believe that if a customer wants an organic product like Organic Xtra or Organic Life, they probably don’t want a chemically enhanced product.

 There are many factors that determine how long the release period will be, like rainfall, temperature, type of plant, etc. In general we say 2 – 4 months, but if a plant looks hungry earlier then give it some more Organic Xtra.
 Smaller quantities applied more regularly are more beneficial than a lot less frequently

 Raw poultry manure contains its nitrogen in a water soluble/ammonium form.
 When applied around a plant and watered, it releases the nitrogen quickly and this is what causes the ‘burning’ effect, rather than heat from composting.
 During our composting process, the microbes convert the nitrogen from a water soluble/ammonium to a nitrate form.
 As the nitrogen is now locked up in a slow release form, we guarantee that it will not burn!